 Artis has adopted an ownership policy requiring the Chief Executive Officer of Artis to acquire and maintain an equity interest in Artis at a value equal to three times his annual base salary.
 The policy requires that the Chief Executive Officer meet the minimum ownership requirement within three years of his or her appointment to the position.
 The value of Deferred Units, Restricted Units and Units count towards meeting the ownership requirement and is determined by multiplying the number of Deferred Units, Restricted Units and Units by the closing price of the Units on the TSX on the date of valuation.
 For the purposes of the ownership policy, the Board may, in its discretion, calculate the value of Units using the greater of the closing price on: (i) the date of valuation and (ii) the acquisition date, and may, in its discretion, calculate the value of Deferred Units and Restricted Units using the greater of the closing price on: (i) the date of valuation and (ii) the grant date.
-As at April 25, 2016, Armin Martens, Chief Executive Officer of Artis, meets the ownership requirement.
+As at April 25, 2017, Armin Martens, Chief Executive Officer of Artis, meets the ownership requirement.

-Equity O wnership Ownership F Requirement Year Units (1) Restricted Units Value of Equity Holdings Minimum Ownership Requirement 3x Annual Base Salary Meets Requirement?
-As at April 27, 2015 568,726 144,657 \$10,715,013 3x Annual Base Salary (\$2,250,000) Yes 100% As at April 25, 2016 596,190 151,243 \$10,097,820 3x Annual Base Salary (\$2,325,000) Yes 100% Increase (Decrease) Over the Period 27,464 6,586 (\$617,193)
+Equity Ov Ownership Requirement Year Units (1) Restricted Units Value of Equity Holdings Minimum Ownership Requirement 3x Annual Base Salary Meets Requirement?
+As at April 25, 2016 596,190 151,243 \$10,097,820 3x Annual Base Salary (\$2,325,000) Yes 100% As at April 25, 2017 649,101 75,467 \$9,875,862 3x Annual Base Salary (\$2,400,000) Yes 100% Increase (Decrease) Over the Period 52,911 (\$75,776) (\$221,958)

-(1) Information regarding Unit ownership has been furnished to management of the Trust by the Chief Executive Officer and includes units beneficially owned, directly or indirectly, or that are subject to that individual's control or direction.
+Information regarding Unit ownership has been furnished to management of the Trust by the Chief Executive Officer and includes units beneficially owned, directly or indirectly, or that are subject to that individual's control or direction.